syangav/Fast-Planner/README.md

 # Fast-Planner

-- __July 5, 2020__: We will release the implementation of paper: _RAPTOR: Robust and Perception-aware Trajectory Replanning for Quadrotor Fast Flight_ (submitted to TRO, under review) in the future.

-- __April 12, 2020__: The implementation of the ICRA2020 paper: _Robust Real-time UAV Replanning Using Guided Gradient-based Optimization and Topological Paths_ is available.

-- __Jan 30, 2020__: The volumetric mapping is integrated with our planner.
-It takes in depth image and camera pose pairs as input, do raycasting to fuse the measurements, and build a Euclidean signed distance field (ESDF) for the planning module.

 ## Overview

 **Fast-Planner** is a robust and computationally efficient planning system that enables quadrotor fast flight in complex unknown environments.